coyotespike/coyotespike.github.io/_posts/2018-10-06-MuseumMadness.md

 When I visited MOMA in New York, and the Louvre in Paris, I gave myself full license to be completely judgmental.
-This means setting aside any fear of coming across as a bourgeous philistine, and really it means making many judgments without any formal education in art criticism or background in art history.
+This means setting aside any fear of coming across as a bourgeouis philistine, and making many judgments without any formal education in art criticism or background in art history.
 It means making judgments which one is not entitled to make, in a sense.

 I do not claim that sweeping generalizations will help you become an educated and informed critic, someone making sound and well-established judgments.